costakevinn/time-series-distance-estimation/README.md

 ---

-## 🎯 Why this is relevant for Data & Machine Learning Engineering
+## 🎯 Why this project is relevant for Data & Machine Learning roles

 This project demonstrates hands-on experience with: